pact-foundation/docs.pact.io/website/docs/getting_started/conceptual_overview.md

 pact version 3.
 So it's not safe to deploy to either staging or prod, and should definitely not be merged to main.

 ## Generalizing: the pacticipant
-The Pact team has generalized the "consumer" and "provider" roles of a pact using the term __pacticipant__.
+We have generalized the "consumer" and "provider" roles of a pact using the term __pacticipant__.
 A particular pact publication has two pacticipants: the consumer and the provider.
 A verification result also has two
 pacticipants: the consumer and the provider.